Why Order Drug Tests Online?

 Private and confidential

-Carefully designed by our physicians these panels provide a thorough analysis of any drugs in your system.
+Carefully designed by our physicians these panels provide a thorough analysis of drugs in a person's system.

 This test measures the level of Carbohydrate-deficient Transferrin (CDT) in the blood.